Jayoh99/ZASTEN-Custom-Trader-Mod-SPT-/README.md

 Start SPT from the launcher.
 If everything is installed correctly, Zasten will show up as a new trader in the trader list.

-Optional: If the mod includes a “config” file, you can open it to change settings such as item stock amounts, prices, currency, or refresh timers.

 To update the mod, delete the old version from user/mods and replace it with the new version.